OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

 This document details a CSS-only solution to create an expanding card effect.
-No JavaScript is required!
-This example uses pure CSS3 techniques.
+The card expands vertically to reveal hidden content when clicked.
+This example uses only CSS3 properties and avoids JavaScript for a lightweight and performant solution.

 **Description of the Styling:**

-This example creates a card that expands vertically when hovered over.
-The expansion reveals hidden content within the card.
-The transition effect is smooth and visually appealing, achieved solely through CSS transitions and transforms.
-We'll use a simple structure with a container, an image, and some text to demonstrate.
+The styling uses CSS transitions and transforms to achieve the expanding effect.
+The card starts with a specific height and then smoothly transitions to a larger height when the `:target` pseudo-class is activated.
+We use a hidden checkbox as a toggle and link it to the card's ID using the checkbox's state.
+The hidden content is initially visually hidden with `overflow: hidden;`.

 **Full Code:**